-- 8.2.1.1 Where a building is required to be made accessible in compliance with clause 2.1 of Chapter 2, the attention of all users shall be drawn to the facilities available in order that persons with disabilities are made aware of the existence of suitable provisions for them. - 8.2.1.2 The International Symbol of Access shall be permanently and conspicuously displayed to direct or indicate the location of the various facilities in the building. - 8.2.1.3 Persons with disabilities may have limitations in the movement of their heads or a reduction in peripheral vision.
+- Where a building is required to be made accessible in compliance with clause 2.1 of Chapter 2, the attention of all users must be drawn to the facilities available so that persons with disabilities are made aware of the existence of suitable provisions for them. - 8.2.1.2 The International Symbol of Access must be permanently and conspicuously displayed to direct or indicate the location of the various facilities in the building.
+The signs provided must be of durable material. - 8.2.1.3 Persons with disabilities may have limitations in the movement of their heads or a reduction in their peripheral vision.
 Signs that are positioned perpendicular to the path of travel are the easiest for them to notice.
 Persons can generally distinguish signs within an angle of 30° to either side of the centre line of their faces without moving their heads.

-8.2.2 Symbol Of Access
+8.2.2 Symbol of Access